xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

 * a fixed set of observational inputs for that resolution
 * a state `m_k` in `M_DE_reg` that encodes summaries of those inputs under a chosen dark energy model from the admissible library

+This principle is an effective layer rule.
+It does not assert that any particular dark energy model is the true microphysical description of the universe.

 ### 4.2 Low tension dark energy worlds